 Prior to working for MIT’s Sloan School, Court was a senior vice president of The Forum Corporation, based in New York and Boston.
 In the course of 14 years at Forum, he was responsible for the firm’s core leadership, teaming, and total quality offerings.
-He also managed the $20M+ mid-Atlantic region for the firm and several strategic client relationships.
+He also co-managed the mid-Atlantic region for the firm and several strategic client relationships.

 Court Chilton explains why maturity is important for leaders as they take people, teams and organizations into new, uncharted territory.
 Mature leaders invoke confidence.
 Chilton provides...